Impeachments

 In my opinion preventing teams from directing or crossing on the blank parts of an affidavit stifles not only creativity but good advocacy.
 But I want to hear what other members of the community think about this.
 Should this style of questioning be allowed?

-BlessingToast likes this post
+BananaDemonstrative and BlessingToast like this post

 avatar